SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 origin (rep1, rep2 and rep3).

-### Connection to the i-Trop Cluster through `ssh` mode
+### Connection into cluster through `ssh` mode

-We will work on the i-Trop Cluster with a "supermem" node using SLURM scheduler.
+We will work on the cluster with a "supermem" node using SLURM scheduler.

 {% highlight python %}
-ssh formationX@bioinfo-master.ird.fr
+ssh formationX@YOUR_IP_ADRESS
 {% endhighlight %}

 ### Opening an interactive bash session on the node25 (supermem partition) - `srun -p partition --pty bash -i`